tab1-web/faq/docs/interface/transferring.md

     You can **freight items**{style="color:purple;"} to another character **in the same game account**{style="color:purple;"}.

-    You can pick it up anywhere, freight is account wide.
+    You can pick it up at any Warehouse, freight is account wide.

     Starting villages offer freight service as well.